 - Know what you’re getting into

-- Higher interest rates if financing
+- Higher interest rate if financing

 - Greater maintenance and repair needs

-- Harder to find a vehicle
+- Can be harder to find a specific vehicle

 You’re signed up